 Effective October 1, 1997, Public Law 101.392 discontinued the states' requirement to have a Council on Vocational Education along with federal, set-aside Carl D. Perkins Technology funds for such a Council.
-Therefore, the enacted budget displays the fiscal year 1998 base-year funding, and also reflects the discontinuance of this body.
+Therefore, the Governor's recommended budget displays the fiscal year 1998 base year funding, and also reflects the discontinuance of this body.